sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 SourceBots 2018 reached its exciting climax this weekend as the teams from across the south coast gathered at the University of Southampton for the competition event.
-The two-day event saw their robots compete in forty matches to determine which would be crowned champion in this year's game _Pirate Islands_.
+The two-day event saw their fully autonomous robots compete in forty matches to determine which would be crowned champion in this year's game _Pirate Islands_.

 <!--more-->